CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ### Exercise 1: Using JIT to reduce attack surface

-1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment output page.
+1. If you are not already logged in to the https://portal.azure.com, click on the Azure Portal icon on the JumpVM on the left and login with the Azure credentials provided in the Lab Environment output page.

-2. From Security Center sidebar, click on **Azure Defender**.
+2. From the Security Center sidebar, click on **Azure Defender**.

 2. On the Advanced protection part at the bottom, click on **Just-in-time VM access** (You should see 2 unprotected status).